numerogeek/ultimate-symfony2-boilerplate/README.md

 Instead of having a fixtures folder in each bundles, I have made a fixtures bundle which is basically just a folder to store all the fixtures of your project.

+## about MremiContact Bundle

+The bundle comes fully configurated for you.
+I like to store the sent messages in the database, just in case there's a problem with the mail transport.
+If you want to unactivate the storage in DB, you can set the `store_data` to `false` in the `config.yml`.
+For any further documentation, check the [MremiContactBundle Documentation](https://github.com/mremi/ContactBundle).